Skip to content

 return 0;

-The most practical use case for thread::id is as a key in a std::hash to allocate per-thread resources (like a separate memory pool or log buffer for each thread).
-You can also use it to detect whether "the current thread is the main thread," implementing simple thread-safe assertions.
+The most practical use case for thread::id is as a key for std::hash, allowing us to allocate resources to threads (such as a separate memory pool or log buffer for each thread).
+We can also use it to detect if the "current thread is the main thread," implementing simple thread-safe assertions.

-std::thread is a standard library abstraction, but sometimes you need to manipulate the underlying operating system thread directly—such as setting thread priority, CPU affinity, or the thread name. native_handle() returns a platform-dependent native thread handle: on Linux it's a pthread_t, and on Windows it's a HANDLE.
+std::thread is a standard library abstraction, but sometimes we need to manipulate the underlying operating system thread directly—for example, to set thread priority, CPU affinity, or the thread name. native_handle() returns a platform-dependent native thread handle: on Linux it is pthread_t, and on Windows it is HANDLE.

 #include <thread>